 Before I can benefit from the value the solution –Lipitor – offers, I have to agree that 1) I have an elevated cholesterol level, 2) elevated cholesterol levels have consequences, and 3) I want to avoid those consequences soon.
 Then I must decide to make the purchase.
 Finally, I implement the solution, which is to religiously take Lipitor each day).

 Thull: Sales professionals must become translators of value.
 For example, my doctor guides me through medical risks and decisions, and my CPA guides me through financial risks and decisions.
 If you try to rush me or cause me to skip steps, we both may lose.
 If I am confused or uncertain of any of these elements, you won't get the sale and I won't receive the value impact.
 Be a guide and advisor to customers, and connect your solution to specific evidence, specific measurements that will confirm the financial risk your customer is facing in the absence of your solution.

-SP: What trends do you see for sales management in 2013?
+SP: What trends do you see for sales management?